jaredgorski/smart-avatar/README.md

 The "smart" resource is so-called because it provides an easy API for quality fallback in the worst-case scenario.
 If the given **gravatar** data doesn't return a valid image and the **src** path is broken, an asset with a given user's initials or a general, non-specific icon makes for a great avatar.
 If an icon is preferred, there are plenty of options to choose from, with more to come.
 See the list of available icons below.

 _Note: `color` and `textColor` only matter in the case of a non-Gravatar icon or an initials avatar._
+_Also note: in the future, the initials avatar will be made more available, rather than simply being a fallback option._

 ## "unstyled" Flag
 Even with no settings defined, a non-Image smart-avatar will _still_ have the following inline styles: